-The eyes certainly are windows to the soul, and if you know anything about eyes or windows, you are aware that they come in many different tints and colors!
+The eyes certainly are windows to the soul, and if you know anything about eyes or windows, you know they come in many different tints and colors!

-Most commonly, you see brown, blue, or hazel eyes when you look at the people around you, but some people, whether it be luck or a medical condition, wind up with a really cool and rare eye color.
-What are the rarest eye colors and how do they happen?
+Mostly you see brown or blue eyes when you look at the people around you, but some people wind up with really cool and rare eye colors.
+Here are some of the rarest eye colors and how they happen.